Exactly How To Overcome Brain Fog By Optimizing Brain Health With Functional Medicine

 - Heal your gut

 A leaky gut takes anywhere from 12 to 24 months to fully heal.
 To start this healing journey, bring in food medicines like bone broth and probiotic-rich fermented foods like sauerkraut to soothe damaged gut lining and provide your microbiome with good bacteria.
+You can also add in a high-quality probiotic supplement to ensure you are getting enough probiotics each day.

 - Add in herbs